ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 ### Signature Freeze

 The field `signatures` itself is validated by using a concept we called “Signature Freeze”.
 The reasoning leading to this procedure is as follows:
 * Block is considered ‘accepted’ as soon as the number of signatures reaches the consensus limit.
 The consensus is defined as 75% of the active Master nodes.
-The number of active Master nodes is determined as the average number of signatures over the most recent five ‘frozen’ blocks (from 9th last block to 5th last block).
+The number of active Master nodes is determined as the average number of signatures over the blocks N-17 to N-7, where N is the number of the block being verified.
 * The Master nodes are most easily identified as the nodes, which are participating in the consensus algorithm and signing blocks.
 * If the signatures on a block were ‘frozen’ at the moment the block was accepted, the consensus would decrease by 25% on each block cycle, making exploits on the network trivial.
 * Some nodes are slower and will not be able to supply a signature before the node is accepted every time.
 Some window to catch-up must therefore be allowed.

 It was decided that a 5-block window when the signatures may still be added is acceptable.
 Each block therefore accepts new signatures for the five most recent blocks.
-When a new block is being generated, the elected node examines the signatures on the oldest ‘non-frozen’ block, which is the 5th last block from the end of the accepted chain, calculates a checksum of all the signatures it has accumulated so far and writes the result into the `signatureFreezeChecksum` field for the new block.
+When a new block is being generated, the elected node examines the signatures on the oldest ‘non-frozen’ block, which is the 4th last block from the end of the accepted chain, calculates a checksum of all the signatures it has accumulated so far and writes the result into the `signatureFreezeChecksum` field for the new block.

 During the process of block acceptance, other nodes may inquire the generating DLT node for the exact contents of the 5th last block’s `signatures` field in order to align it with their own data.
 If it differs too much (or does not have enough signatures), the newly generated block is considered invalid and the elected node is suspected of attempting to manipulate signature history.